 Get the one that fits.
 Finding the perfect fit isn’t just for clothes.
 If you feel comfortable holding and handling the cutter, you’ll be more effective at using it and avoid pain and wasted energy.

 A serrated edge helps start a cut.
 Making the first cut and catching the material is usually the hardest part of cutting.
 A serrated blade can effectively make the first cut, and a strap cutter can easily do the rest.

 Q. How do I sharpen the blade of my strap cutter?

 A. Some strap cutters can be sharpened like any other knife or blade using a whetstone or similar item.
 However, since most strap cutters have smaller blades, they are made to be used and replaced.
 Keep in mind some retailers make replacement blades easier to find and install than others.

 A. There are many consumers who wish to use tools from U.S. companies, particularly first responders.
 Some strap cutters are manufactured in China, although the United States and Germany have long-standing tool companies as well.

 Q. How should I safely transport my strap cutter?

-A. A sheath or clip are convenient for taking your strap cutter without without putting yourself or others in danger.
+A. A sheath or clip is convenient for taking your strap cutter without putting yourself or others in danger.
 However, not all strap cutters come with these accessories, and finding a sheath that fits can be challenging.
 For day-to-day use, a clip is useful.
 For emergency situations, a sheath or cover is handy for storing your tool until it is needed.